T-XIN/5419P-Primer-Courses/README.md

     </thead>
 </table>

+## About this course

 This self-paced primer course is designed to equip you with the foundational knowledge and coding skills in Python and R, ensuring you have a strong starting point as you embark on your MSc Data Analytics Degree Apprenticeship journey.
+In addition to key concepts, you will be introduced to the python and R ecosystems for data science, particularly Numpy for numerical computing and Pandas for manipulation and analysis of tabular data.

+The coursework material is a compilation of content from different resources, primarily textbooks.
+You are expected to work through the material at your own pace and complete the proposed practice/self-assessment exercises.
+Note, however, that these exercises **are not marked**.